Lessons on personal responsibility, leadership, and how to take extreme ownership of your life.

-Here are my three biggest takeaways from the book.
+Here are three takeaways from the book.

 What is “Extreme Ownership”